Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 Air Dolomiti is a regional Italian airline.
 A subsidiary of Lufthansa, it mainly operates flights between Italy and both Frankfurt and Munich Airports.
-Pets are permitted in the cabin, as well as in the hold.
+Up to two pet carriers are permitted in the cabin, as well as two pets in the hold.

 The full pet policy is linked here.